dventura3/system-design/README.md

 # Content Delivery Network (CDN)

-A content delivery network (CDN) is a geographically distributed group of servers that work together to provide fast delivery of internet content.
-Generally, static files such as HTML/CSS/JS, photos, and videos are served from CDN.
+A content delivery network (CDN) is a geographically distributed group of servers that work together to provide fast delivery of internet content by caching content close to end users.
+Generally, CDN caches static files such as HTML/CSS/JS, photos, and videos.

+The advantage of using a CDN are:
+- **Improving website load time** - By distributing content closer to website visitors by using a nearby CDN server (among other optimizations), visitors experience faster page loading times
+- **Reducing bandwidth costs** - Bandwidth consumption costs for website hosting is a primary expense for websites.
+Through caching and other optimizations, CDNs are able to reduce the amount of data an origin server must provide, thus reducing hosting costs for website owners.
+- **Helping to prevent interruptions in service** - One of the important characteristics about a CDN is its ability to keep website content online in the face of the common network problems including hardware failures and network congestion.
+By load balancing Internet traffic, using intelligent failover, and by maintaining servers across many data centers, a CDN is designed to circumvent network congestion and be resilient against service interruption.
+- **Improving website security** - A CDN may improve security by providing DDoS mitigation, improvements to security certificates, and other optimizations.

 ![cdn-map](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-I/content-delivery-network/cdn-map.png)